Road & Travel Magazine

-Road & Travel Magazine (RTM) is an online magazine focusing on automotive, travel, climate change and personal safety issues with a slant towards women.
-The magazine has its headquarters in Los Angeles, CA.
+Road & Travel Magazine (RTM) was an online magazine focusing on automotive, travel, climate change and personal safety issues with a slant towards women.
+The magazine had its headquarters in Los Angeles, CA.

 History

 Road & Travel Magazine was founded in 1989 by Courtney Caldwell under the name American Woman Motorscene.
 AWM was the first magazine to address the women's automotive market.
 Pursuing a connection between auto and travel, editors began adding travel content to expand the magazine's audience.

 In 2000, AWM became one of the first print publications to transition to an online format.
 At that time, changed the name to American Woman Road & Travel to more accurately reflect the magazine's editorial content.

 As the online version began to gain reader traction worldwide, American Woman was dropped from the title to avoid alienation of non-US and male readership, finally resulting in Road & Travel Magazine, a title that more accurately reflected its lifestyle content to a worldwide audience with an interest in automotive, travel, climate and personal safety topics.

 In 2008, RTM added a section dedicated to environmental topics as they related to auto and travel.
 In 2017, RTM further expanded its content to include the RV and Camping lifestyle markets.

+As of 2025 November 26, the online edition of this magazine is defunct.
+It's URL returns a page on Plesk, a website hosting service indicating that "This page is generated by Plesk, the leading hosting automation software.

+You see this page because there is no Web site at this address."